Assassination and terrorism in Iran: 2007 Zahedan bombing

-A car filled with explosives stopped in front of a bus full of Revolutionary Guards in Ahmabad district, Zahedan, Sistan-Baluchestan Province at 6:30 a.m. on 14 February 2007.
+A car filled with explosives stopped in front of a bus full of Revolutionary Guards in Ahmabad district, Zahedan, Sistan-Baluchestan Province at 6:30 a.m. on February 14, 2007.
 The car, parked in the middle of the road, forced the bus to stop.
 The car's driver and passengers then got out of the car and used motorbikes to leave the scene while they shot at the bus.
 A few seconds later the bombs exploded, killing 18 Guards.
 Guards commander Qasem Rezaei said, "This blind terrorist operation led to the martyrdom of 18 citizens of Zahedan."
 Rezaei attributed the attack to "insurgents and elements of insecurity."
 Majid Razavi, an Interior Ministry official, said Iranian police arrested a suspect within an hour of the bombing.

-Jundallah, an organization some alleged to be affiliated with Al Qaeda, claimed responsibility for the attack on 15 February and said it is retaliation for the executions of those accused of carrying out the Ahvaz Bombings.
-The Iranian government has arrested five suspects, two of whom were carrying camcorders and grenades when they were arrested, while the police killed the main "agent" of the attack.
+Jundallah, an organization some alleged to be affiliated with Al Qaeda, claimed responsibility for the attack on February 15 and said it is retaliation for the executions of those accused of carrying out the Ahvaz Bombings.
+The Iranian government arrested five suspects, two of whom were carrying camcorders and grenades when they were arrested, while the police killed the main "agent" of the attack.

 Hossein Ali Shahriari, Zahedan's representative in parliament, rhetorically asked, "Why does our diplomatic apparatus not seriously confront the Pakistani government for harboring bandits and regime's enemies?
 Why do security, military and police officials not take more serious action?"

 2005 Ahvaz bombings

 The Ahvaz bombings were a series of bombings that took place mostly in Ahvaz.
 The bombings were linked to previous suppression of the Arab unrest in Ahvaz, occurred earlier in 2005.
-The first bombing came ahead of the presidential election on 12 June.
+The first bombing came ahead of the presidential election on June 12.
 Interior Ministry official Mohammad Hussein Motahar said at the time: